LoayGhreeb/IcyTower/README.md

 - Score tracking based on height reached.
 - Classic sound effects and background music.

+## Upcoming Improvements
+I'm excited to work on implementing the following improvements for the game:
+- Improve movement mechanics and physics.
+- Add new characters with unique sound effects.
+- Create additional levels with diverse challenges.
+- Enhance game visuals and animations.
+- Improve camera scroll for smoother gameplay.

 ## Prerequisites

 - Java JDK 8 or higher (required for both `.jar` and `.exe` versions).
 For installation instructions, see [INSTALL_JDK.md](INSTALL_JDK.md).